grandpajoe278/motherboardmanagement/README.md

 Input format: "python3 MotherboardManager.py BOARD_NAME PRICE_BOUGHT PRICE_SOLD", PROFIT will be calculated automatically and stored to csv file.
 Put an underscore where there should be a space in the motherboard name, it will be converted to a space automatically.
 Example: "python3 MotherboardManager.py ASUS_P8Z77V 45.00 69.00"

 2. Return the price necessary to break even when flipping a motherboard.
 Input is the buying price.
 The selling price will be returned automatically.
-Only put in the price of the item+shipping, do not input taxes (~6%) since that is calculated automatically.
+Only put in the total price of the item+shipping, do not input taxes (~6%) since that is calculated automatically.
 Example: "python3 MotherboardManager.py 29.99"

 3. Calculate total profits, taken by adding up all the PROFIT cells in the file  M.csv .
 No input necessary.